Vyral/scott-voak/_posts/2019-02-12-is-the-market-slowdown-to-blame-for-the-increased-number-of-notice-of-defaults-filings.md

 These same homeowners have since enjoyed strong appreciation, meaning their homes are worth more than they were when they purchased them. **This is great, except for the fact that their second mortgage is still in play**—and the lenders who loaned the funds now want their money.
 This is the first reason for the recent influx of Notice of Defaults.&nbsp;

-**The second reason is that the terms of homeowners original loan mod have expired,** and these people can no longer afford the new, increased rates.
+**The second reason is that the terms of their original loan modifications have expired,** and these people can no longer afford the new, increased rates.

 **The third reason has to do with the Save Your Home California program**—which paid the mortgages of 85,000 homeowners who had lost their job.
 This program is now over, meaning those who previously got by because of it have a renewed responsibility to pay their mortgages on their own.